Schönburg Castle

 Schönburg Castle (German: Burg Schönburg), is in the municipality of Schönburg, Saxony-Anhalt, Germany.
 It has been proposed by Germany as a World Heritage Site.

 Location

 The Late Romanesque ruins of Schönburg Castle are on top of a mottled sandstone cliff by the Saale River, which is 40 metres high and declines sharply in the west.
 The castle was built with the local mottled sandstone.

 History

 The castle on top of the southern slopes of the Saale was erected as the most important castle in the 12th century on commission by the bishops of Naumburg.
 The bishops owned several castles within their territory to secure their assets.
-From 1158 at the latest, a free noble family that owned property around Naumburg named itself after the castle.
-It was first documented in 1137.
+From 1158 at the latest, a free Schönberg noble family that owned property around Naumburg named itself after the castle.
+It was first documented in 1157.
 Schönburg has been preserved to this day and is an example from the time of classical castle construction.